DolanDevelopment/mp3bonez-player/README.md

 mp3bonez-player
 ===============

+#H1 What is it?

-Wordpress Plugin and Shortcode for Mp3 / Wave Player and Visualizer based on WavesurferJS
+mp3bonez-player is a Wordpress mp3 player based on WavesurferJS

 ![alt tag](Source/content/snapshot.png)

+#H1 Usage